Heal. Recover. Blossom!

 2022

-Undertook an intensive evaluation, analysis, and restructuring of our programs called “Becoming Who We Are,” which allowed us to both streamline and increase the services and support we offer survivors.
+Undertook an intensive evaluation, analysis, and restructuring of our programs called “Becoming Who We Are,” which allowed us to both streamline and expand the services and support we offer survivors.

 2023